City Investing Building Explained

 Because of the area's sloping topography, the City Investing Building rose 32 stories above Broadway and 33 stories above Church Street, excluding an attic.
 The bulk of the building was 26 stories high above Church Street and was capped by a seven-story central portion with gable roofs.
 The building had an asymmetrical F-shaped footprint with a light court facing Cortlandt Street, as well as a wing to Broadway that wrapped around a real estate holdout, the Gilsey Building.
 Inside was a massive lobby stretching between Broadway and Church Street.
 The upper stories each contained between 5200and of space on each floor.

 Work on the City Investing Building started in 1906, and it opened in 1908 with about 12acres of floor area, becoming one of New York City's largest office buildings at the time.
 Though developed by the City Investing Company, the structure had multiple owners throughout its existence.
 The City Investing Building was sold to the financier Grigori Benenson (1860–1939) in 1919 and renamed the Benenson Building.
 After Benenson was unable to pay the mortgage, it was sold twice in the 1930s.
 The building was renamed 165 Broadway by 1938 and was renovated in 1941.
-The City Investing Building and the adjacent Singer Building were razed in 1968 to make room for One Liberty Plaza, which had more than twice the floor area than the two former buildings combined.
+The City Investing Building and the adjacent Singer Building were razed in 1968 to make room for One Liberty Plaza, which had at least twice as much floor area as the two former buildings combined.

 The City Investing Building was in the Financial District of Lower Manhattan, with frontage on Church Street to the west, Cortlandt Street to the north, and Broadway to the east.
 The City Investing Building had a frontage of 209feet on Cortlandt Street, 109feet on Church Street and Trinity Place, and 37.5feet on Broadway.[2]
 It had a depth of 313feet, abutting the Singer Building to the south.
 The site slopes down from Broadway to Church Street, so that there was a raised basement facing Church Street, which was below ground at Broadway.